scalawithcats/scala-with-cats/src/pages/monad-transformers/index.typ

 Once we've finished with a monad transformer stack, we can unpack it using its `value` method.
 This returns the untransformed stack.
-We can then manipulate the individual monads in the usual way:
+We can then manipulate the individual monads in the usual way.

 ```scala mdoc
 // Extracting the untransformed monad stack: